kubeshark/docs/src/pages/en/automation_introduction.md

 ## Scripting
 Scripting enables automation and allow maximum flexibility. **Kubeshark** scripting language is based on [Javascript ES5](https://262.ecma-international.org/5.1/).
 In addition to rich capabilities a modern programming language offers, it can trigger actions based on programable decisions and/or on a schedule.

-## Network Hooks
+## Hooks
 **Kubeshark**, among other network hooks, provides [OSI](https://en.wikipedia.org/wiki/OSI_model) L4 and L7 hooks that enable running functions whenever a packet is captured or a new protocol-level message is dissected.

-For example, the following function leverages the OSI L7 hook (onItemCaptured) will log every dissected protocol message to the console.
+For example, the following function leverages the OSI L7 hook `onItemCaptured` and will log every dissected protocol message to the console.
 ```bash
 function onItemCaptured(data) {
   console.log("Msg:",JSON.stringify(data));